wojtkowiak/meteor-desktop/README.md

 ![High level architecture](high-level-arch.png)

+#### How does this work with Meteor?
+> <sup>or how hacky is this?</sup>

+The main goal was to provide a non hacky integration without actually submitting any desktop oriented pull request to `Meteor`.
+The whole concept is based on taking the `web.cordova` build, modifying it as little as possible and running it in the `Electron`'s renderer process.
+The current `cordova` integration architecture is more or less conceptually replicated.

+Currently the only modification that the mobile build is subjected to is injecting the `Meteor.isDesktop` variable.

+To obtain the mobile build, this integration takes the build from either ` .meteor/local/cordova-build` (version `< 1.3.4.1`) or from `.meteor/local/build/programs/web.cordova`.
+Because `index.html` and `program.json` are not present in the `web.cordova` directory, they are just downloaded from the running project.

 ## Scaffolding your desktop app

 If you have not run the example from the Quick start paragraph, first you need to scaffold a `.desktop` dir in which your `Electron`'s main process code lives.